wilferraciolli/fullCycle-liveTrackingRoutes/simulator/golang-simulator/README.md

 # Running the main function
 on the command line, type in `go run cmd/simulator/main.go`

+# Running the main function within docker compose
+on the command line, do a `docker compose up -d` then withinthe console type in `docker compose exec -it simulator sh` this will get the
+GoLang `simulator` container and open the bash within it.
+Finally then we can run the normal command to start the app `go run cmd/simulator/main.go`

+# Kafka Control Center (GUI)
+This is used to monitor the messages coming in and out of kafka, ideal for debuging.
+To access it, there is a container on `localhost:9021` which is connected to kafka to allow it

 # Downloading dependencies
 On the command line, type in `go mod tidy` as seen image below